How to Integrate Applications

 You’ll use these data in the following steps to map fields to Notion, so check the details are correct!

-For more details on setting up triggers, check the guide here.
+For more details on retrieved values and how to set it up, see the guide here.

 Step 4: Configure Notion Action